SylvainGa/BatteryMonitor/README.md

 Explanation on how the projection works:
 On the real device, the Garmin's projection until discharged is two fold but for both, it's basically how long will the device last if it stays in that state, be it simply being at the watchface or being in an activity.
 That's why you might see a time to empty of 3 days when the device is idle and this goes down to 8 hours when you select an activity with GPS.

 In this App however, the projection until empty can be a simple ratio of the battery level at last charge over the time span since last charge or it can be a complex calculations using a linear least squares fit method to average all the recorded battery downtrends.
 This method gets more accurate as more data is gathered.
 Using the 2500 data entry and 5 minutes intervals, on my watch, it can capture up to 16 days of usage.
 Of course, if your activity usage is random, the accuracy of the projection will suffer.

+YOU MUST LET THE APP GATHER DATA FOR SEVERAL DAYS BEFORE A MEANINGFULL PROJECTION CAN BE DISPLAYED.

 CAVEAT: Using swipe gestures in a widget is something problematic, more so on some devices.
 The experience in the simulator and the real device can be different, as it is for my Fenix 7S Pro.
 Your experience may differ.
 If you encounter issues, send me a email through the Contact Developper/App Support on ConnectIQ and I'll see what I can do.

+I beleive this app is now feature complete.
+Yes, I've said that many times in the few weeks since this app was first released but I can't think of something else to add to it anymore!

+**Explanation of the Settings:**
+*Panel Order:*
+The default order of the panels is 1,2,3,4,5,6,7 which are respectively Summary, by hour view, by day view, last charge, Marker, History and a Projection view.
+Changing the order and removing a number will affect was is shown and their order.

+*Summary projection unit:*
+The app can auto select between %/hour and %/day depending on which one makes more sense or you can say to always use a specific one.

+*Which projection to show in Glance:*
+On the bottom line of the Glance view, it shows the projection.
+This projection can either be either a simple battery usage/time since last charge or calculated using the data history it has gathered.

+*Use built-in page indicator (devices with CIQ 3.4 and above)* Newer devices have a built-in page indicator, which I find quite intrusive on my watch, but quite usable on my Edge, so you have a choice of using the built-in one or the one I added.
+On older device, it only uses the one I added.

+*What to do when history is full:*
+The app can store up to 2,500 data points, at 5 minutes per data point, that's enough data for about 3.5 days, but since the battery doesn't usually drain 0.1% (resolution of the app) per 5 minutes, this can extend for quite some time.
+On my 7S Pro, I had 14 days of data before reaching 2,500!
+However, once that limit is reached, the app can either drop the earliest 500 data points to make room for 500 more, or down sample the last 1,000 data points (ie, average two consecutive data points into one) to again, make room for 500 new data points.
+Using this method, you don't loose your previous data, just its granularity.

+*How many elements to store:*
+This app can be quite CPU intensive, especially when showing the graphs with lots of data.
+It's intensive enought that on some devices, at the max stored elements (2500, configurable in Settings), the app might crash with the line "Watchdog Tripped Error - Code Executed Too Long" in CIQ_LOG file.
+Lowering this value should help.

+*Maximum time in msec before having to relinquish control when drawing (from 250 to 900):*
+Like mentionned above, the app might crash because it took too long to do its work.
+This is more prevalent while drawing the graph with lots of data points.
+This field tells it to stop drawing and relinquish control and continue drawing when we have the control back.
+You'll notice when that time is reached by a small pause while drawing the graph.

+*Background Interval (in minutes):*
+Like mentioned, the background process by defaults runs every 5 minutes.
+Although the app takes very little power when doing it's background process, even less power will be used by increasing this value.
+However, the accuracy of the activity detection will be impacted.
+Entering 0 in this fields will DISABLE the background process and data will be gathered every minute while the app is running only (in glance or main view)

 Like all my apps, they were done by me, for me and I'm sharing them with others for free.
 However,